The Orange County Register: Private equity

-In 2003, a family schism led to the sale of a majority interest in Freedom Communications to investors led by the Blackstone Group and Providence Equity Partners.
+In March 2003, a majority of the Hoiles family voted to sell the company, which at that time included 25 newspapers and eight television stations.
+Freedom Communications was valued at $2 billion.
+That October, a majority interest in Freedom Communications was sold to a group of investors led by the Blackstone Group and Providence Equity Partners.
 Through a stock arrangement, the Hoiles family descendants retained control of the board.
 The private equity firms received a management fee off the company’s gross revenue.

-In 2006, Orange County Register Communications launched the OC Post, a tabloid with shortened versions of Register stories as well as news articles from the Associated Press.
+The family sold a 40% stake for $470 million, which allowed some members to cash out.
+In August 2006, the company launched Freedom launched The OC Post, a tabloid with shortened versions of Register stories as well as news articles from the Associated Press.